kenyonbowers/kenyonbowers/README.md

 **Romans 8:31** - What shall we then say to these things?
 If God be for us, who can be against us?

+**Ecclesiastes 12:1** - Remember now thy Creator in the days of thy youth, while the evil days come not, nor the years draw nigh, when thou shalt say, I have no pleasure in them;

 #
 ## GitHub Stats: